 Unlike meat, there’s no need to worry about ensuring it’s fully cooked, tofu can be enjoyed raw as long as it’s been properly stored.
 Use it as a healthy protein alternative to chicken, beef, seafood or pork in a huge range of recipes.

 What is Tofu?

-Tofu, also known as bean curd, is made from soy milk that is curdled, condensed and pressed into blocks.
-The process is quite similar to cheesemaking.
+Tofu or bean curd (豆腐, sometimes written as dòu fu or dofu) is made from fresh soy milk that is curdled with a coagulant, then condensed and pressed into blocks.
+The process is actually quite similar to making cheese!

 3 Common Types of Tofu